Bill Eppright Bio

 A 1978 graduate of Glassboro State College (Rowan University) located in Glassboro, New Jersey.
 In 1986 Bill received a Masters in Forensic Science as a graduate of the George Washington University.
 In October 1978 Bill began his career in the FBI as a Fingerprint Examiner and subsequently held positions as a Budget Analyst, Cryptanalyst/ Mathematician in the FBI Laboratory and finally as a computer Analyst, becoming a Special Agent in 1986.

-Special Agent Eppright was instrumental in the creation & development of the FBI’s field Evidence Response Team Program and has participated in numerous crime scene investigations including: the Branch Davidian standoff in Waco, Texas; Oklahoma City Bombing where he was the first federal witness; the American Embassy Bombings in Africa; Khobar Towers; the Wedgewood Baptist Church mass shootings; the Columbia Space Shuttle Disaster; the Shoe Bomber; the Terrorist attacks on 9/11 both at ground zero & in the field; and federal kidnapping/ murder cases including Amber Hagerman (Ambers Alert).
+Special Agent Eppright created & developed the FBI’s Evidence Response Team Program (ERT) which was eventually mandated to be implemented field wide by the FBI Director.
+Special Agent Eppright has participated in numerous crime scene investigations including: the Casey Anthony case, the Branch Davidian standoff in Waco, Texas; Oklahoma City Bombing where he was the first federal witness; the American Embassy Bombings in Africa; Khobar Towers; the Wedgewood Baptist Church mass shootings; the Columbia Space Shuttle Disaster; the Shoe Bomber; the Terrorist attacks on 9/11 both at ground zero & in the field; and federal kidnapping/ murder cases including Amber Hagerman (Ambers Alert).
 Bill testified in the first nationwide federal capital murder trial for victim Lisa Rene.
 Two individuals remain on federal death row as a result of the crime scene investigation and testimony.
 Bill has testified in Federal & State Court on numerous other occasions as a result of his investigations and involvement.